skoczen/will/docs/improve.md

 - [apscheduler](http://apscheduler.readthedocs.org/en/latest/) for scheduled task parsing,
 - [Requests](http://requests.readthedocs.org/en/latest/) to make http sane.

-Will was originally written and is maintained by [Steven Skoczen](https://github.com/skoczen) at [GreenKahuna](https://www.greenkahuna.com).
-The rest of the GK team has also pitched in, including [ckcollab](http://github.com/ckcollab), and [levithomason](http://github.com/levithomason).
+Will was originally written and is maintained by [Steven Skoczen](http://stevenskoczen.com).
+Credit to GreenKahuna (now defunct) and [BuddyUp](http://www.buddyup.org) for supporting those efforts with on-the-job time.

 Will's also has had help from lots of coders.
 Alphabetically: